DBenAsuli/Privacy_Security_Ex2-PKI/README.txt

     4. main.py- Running flow or the mechanism.
     5. test.py- Automatic randomized test for different scenarios with the system,

+Please make sure to install the pycryptodome package beforehand.
 Run preferably with Python 3+.